opencomputeproject/OCP-OSF-Aptio_Community_Edition/README.md

 * Booted to Ubuntu 18.04 on SATA slot and U2 SSD.
 * Verified PCIE LAN card detection during POST and OS.
 * Verified TPM offboard chip detection

+**This firmware project has only been tested on the Aowanda AD1S01 hardware**.
+* This firmware project build has only been tested using the Microsoft Visual Studio 2015 build tools.
+* Booted to UEFI shell.
+* Booted to UEFI Windows Server 2019 on M.2 NVME Slot.
+* Booted to UEFI RHEL 8.3 using SATA on M.2 NVME Slot.
+* Verified onboard PCIE LAN card detection in POST and OS.
+* Verified TPM offboard chip detection in POST and OS.
+* All the above testing is done using AMI MEGARAC SPX FW version 0.14.0 Remote KVM redirection

 ### **New Features**